martincartledge/martincartledge.github.io/data-management-foundations.md

 SQL structured query language
 > formulate questions a database can respond to

+Data

+> numeric, textual, visual, or audio information that describes real-world systems

+- Scope: amount of data produced and collected can vary
+- Format: can be produced as numbers, text, images, audio, or video
+- Access: private and public

+Database

+> collection of data in a structured format

+Database system

+> (database management system, DBMS) software that reads and writes data in a database

+Query

+> a request to retrieve or change data in a database

+Query language

+> A specialize programming language designed specifically for database systems

 Used as data manpulation language, DML
 - CRUD